 Overnight facilities typically have a several standard outlets located throughout the building, which riders can use.
-The Bon Ton does not provide a dedicated recharging station, cables, connectors, converters, or adaptor cords for electronic devices.
+NEW!
+This year there will be a designated area for recharging of your electronic devices.

 Some overnight communities have coin-operated Laundromats that are usually located within walking distance.
 A local map will be posted on the Message Board each day to note its location when available.